CentOS-PaaS-SIG/linchpin/config/README.rst

 the trigger phrase '[test]' is included in the comment a set of tests will be kicked off.
 These tests are orchestrated via jenkins in the `Centos CI openshift environment <https://jenkins-continuous-infra.apps.ci.centos.org/>`_.

 The point of these tests is to verify that LinchPin works correctly in a variety of different environments.
 We currently exercise current releases of both Centos and Fedora.
-On those distros we test the following targets: dummy, duffy, aws and libvirt.
+On those distros we test the following providers: dummy, duffy, aws, libvirt, openstack, and beaker.
 We are continuing to expand this.

 These distros are provided as containers which are deployed inside the openshift environment.